hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 ### Configuration File

-This section of this post will be outdated extremely soon.
-Since i'm using Pop OS 22.04, the repositories has an old version that has not been updated in centuries. classic ubuntu.

-The default configuration is now a `.toml` file in the latest version, but the version in the ubuntu repository still uses the old `.yml` config file.
-There was nothing i could find in the official documentation as it was discontinued a long time ago.
-Just when i was about to build the latest version from source, i found the old `.yml` config file [here](https://github.com/tmcdonell/config-alacritty/blob/master/alacritty.yml).
-I'm too bored to built it from source now.
+Please note that this section may become outdated quickly.
+As I am using Pop!_OS 22.04, the repositories contain a centuries old version of Alacritty that hasn't been updated.
+The default configuration is now a `.toml` file in the latest version, but the Ubuntu repository still uses the older `.yml` config file.
+Classic Ubuntu.

+To find a suitable configuration file, I discovered the old `.yml` file [here](https://github.com/tmcdonell/config-alacritty/blob/master/alacritty.yml) after considering building the latest version from source.
+However, I opted for the easier route.

-Lets create the default directory and cd into it: Note that this is where alacritty will look for the configuration files by default.
+Let's create the default configuration directory and navigate to it.
+This is where Alacritty will look for its configuration files by default:

 ```bash
 mkdir -p ~/.config/alacritty && ~/.config/alacritty
 ```

-Then, lets donwload the default configuration file:
+Now, download the default configuration file:

 ```
 wget "https://raw.githubusercontent.com/tmcdonell/config-alacritty/refs/heads/master/alacritty.yml"
 ```

-When you do not mention anything in the `~/.config/alacritty/alacritty.yml`, it will just set itself to the hardocded defaults.
+If you don't modify the `~/.config/alacritty/alacritty.yml`, Alacritty will revert to its hardcoded defaults.

 ### Customization

-I won't be doing any serious customizations.
-If you want to get into it, please build the latest version from the source and configure this following the [official documentation](https://github.com/alacritty/alacritty/tree/master/extra/man) by eiditing the `*.toml` configuration file.
-I will be editing the old deprecated `.yml` config file here.
+I won’t be making extensive customizations.
+If you're interested, consider building the latest version from source and configuring it according to the [official documentation](https://github.com/alacritty/alacritty/tree/master/extra/man) by editing the `*.toml` configuration file.
+Here, I will edit the old deprecated `.yml` config file.

+#### Transparency

-I want it to be slightly transluscent, so, i will set the opacity to 95%, but, for this to work, you must have a compositor install.
+To achieve a slightly translucent effect, set the opacity to 95%.
+Ensure you have a compositor installed for this to work:

 ```yml
 window:
   opacity: 0.95
 ```

+#### Font Configuration

-Then, the default font and the font size:
+Specify the default font and font size as follows:

 ```yml
 font: